chiralcentre/dsa3101-2310-18-data-science/README.md

 # DataGuru

-A DSA3101 group project of the topic "What is Data Science?"
+A DSA3101 group project for the topic "What is Data Science?"

 ## Usage